Codeception/Codeception/docs/08-CestFormat.md

-#
+# Cest Unit Testing Format

 In this chapter we will lift up the curtains and show you a bit of the magic that Codeception does to simplify unit testing.
 Earlier we tested the Controller layer of the MVC pattern.
 In this chapter we will concentrate on testing the Models.

 Let's define what goals we are going to achieve by using the Codeception BDD in unit tests.
 With Codeception we separate the environment preparation, action execution, and assertions.
 The tested code is not mixed with testing double definitions and assertions.
 By looking into the test you can get an idea of how the tested code is being used and what results are expected.
 We can test any piece of code in Codeception by using the `execute` action.
 Let's take a look:

 ```php